(Disclosure: Some of the links below may be affiliate links)

 And probably even bigger news for Revolut: they got a European Specialised Bank License!
 It is a big deal for the company.
 Revolut is now officially a bank and will soon start offering new services.
 But for us, it will not change much in the short term.

 I have been using Revolut for about two years now.
 During that time, I saved a lot of money by using their free currency exchange services.
 I am curious to see how they will implement this banking license in the future.

 In this article, we will see what these changes mean for other Revolut customers and me!
 If you do not know about Revolut, stay tuned!

 Revolut is a kind of digital bank alternative.
 It is not yet a bank.
 But you can store money in any currency on your account.
 In theory, you could even use it to deposit your salary into it.
 But since they are not a bank, you have fewer guarantees on it.

-I have already saved quite some money with Revolut and all of it is for free!
+I have already saved quite some money with Revolut, and all of it is for free!
 Now I only use Revolut for my expenses in foreign currencies.
-I have been using it for almost six months and I am really happy about it!
+I have been using it for almost six months, and I am pleased about it!

 If you want to transfer money to your Revolut account, there are several ways:

-- Use a Debit Card (free)
+- Use a Debit Card (expensive)

-- Use a Credit Card (fees)
+- Use a Swiss Credit Card (expensive)